blog

 LONGEVITY — “It has to last the life of the vehicle.”

 Contrary to the “temporary” stigma given to tape, modern automotive adhesives can outlast mechanical fasteners that corrode or loosen over time.
 The most significant advantage is that automotive tapes line the entire contact surface between the substrates, while fasteners have finite points of reinforcement.
-This makes for a more rigid bond and prevents squeaks or buckling around fastener-points.
+This makes for a more rigid bond and prevents squeaks or buckling around fastener points.

 RESIDUE — “There can’t be any residue when it’s removed.”

 Not all films are meant to adhere permanently.
 Temporary films and tapes are often used to protect components during packaging, shipping, and assembly, only to be removed on the lot when the vehicle is ready to sell.
 For example, you might use them to keep flooring materials clean or safeguard the luster and flawless finish of aluminum wheels.
-Wheel films also create a barrier that prevents corrosive moisture or substances from getting to brake discs and rotors.
+Wheel protection films also create a barrier that prevents corrosive moisture or substances from getting to brake discs and rotors.

 These transparent automotive films are typically made from polyethylene and fitted with an easily peelable adhesive layer that is specially formulated to leave nothing behind after removal.
 This doesn’t mean the adhesive needs to lack strength or longevity—protection films can remain reliably adhered for months if need be without slipping or breaking the protective seal.